+This recipe is an update to one we posted in 2016.
+We reduced the amount of butter and added in some Avocado oil.
+We also eliminated the yogurt marinade to make this a quick 30 minute meal.
 Butter Chicken, also known as Murgh Makhani, is an Indian dish originating in Delhi.
 Butter Chicken, like Tikka Masala, has many variations is served throughout the world.
-When Anne's nephew Eliot studied in Qatar this past summer, he said of all the food, he loved this dish the most.
+When Anne's nephew Eliot studied in Qatar, he said of all the food, he loved this dish the most.
 You can learn more about the origins of the dish and the restaurant that invented it, here.

 1 tsp Ground Cumin

-1 tsp Crushed Red Pepper (or more to taste)
+1/2 tsp Aleppo Chile Flakes (or more to taste)

 Salt to taste